InDsToReE/ddos/README.md

 A tool for performing stress testing and load testing on web servers.
 This tool comes with a dummy server for local testing purposes and attractive visualization features.

 ### ⚠️ Disclaimer
-This tool is created for **educational and testing purposes** only.
-Using it to attack servers without permission is **illegal**.
-Users are fully responsible for the use of this tool.
+This tool is made to help you perform DDoS to unimportant websites like Judol.

 ### 🎯 Features
 - ✨ Matrix animation with RizzDevs logo